 Rebates are popular with both consumers and the manufacturers that provide them.
 When you get a rebate, you are refunded part (or all) of the purchase price of a product after completing a form and sending it to the manufacturer with your proof of purchase.
 The trick is completing the paperwork on time.
 Many consumers forget or wait too long to do so and, as a result, don’t get any money back.
 This is why rebates are also popular with manufacturers.
 Rebates sound great to consumers until they forget to mail them in.

 Which Sales Promotions Work Best, and When?

+The table, below, summarizes the different types of sales promotions designed for both consumers and businesses.
 Although different types of sales promotions work best for different organizations, rebates are very profitable for companies because, as you have learned, many consumers forget to send in their rebate forms.
 In a weak economy, consumers tend to use more coupons, but they also buy more store brands.
 Coupons available online or at the point of purchase are being used more often by consumers.
 Trade shows can be very successful, although the companies that participate in them need to follow-up on the leads generated at the shows.